July Birthstone

 What is the birthstone for July?

 The birthstone for July is ruby.
 Ruby has been the recognized July birthstone since the American National Association of Jewelers standardized the modern birthstone list in 1912.
-It is both the modern and traditional birthstone for July, revered as the "king of precious stones" for its fiery red beauty and exceptional hardness.
+It is both the modern and traditional birthstone for July, known as the "king of precious stones" for its red color and exceptional hardness.

 What color is July's birthstone?